ayaka14732/tpu-starter/README.md

 Example: Tensorboard

-Although every TPU VM is allocated with a public IP, in most cases you should expose a server to the Internet because it is insecure.
+Although every TPU VM is allocated with a public IP, in most cases you should never expose a server to the Internet because it is insecure.

 Port forwarding via SSH